osrf/ros2multirobotbook/src/integration_fleets_tutorial.md

 - `robots`: Information about each individual robot in the fleet.
 Each item in this section corresponds to the configuration for a single robot in the fleet.
 You may add more robots accordingly.

   - `deliveryBot1`: Name of the robot.

-    - `max_delay`: Allowed seconds before interruption occurs and replanning happens.
-Note: currently used in `fleet_adapter.py`, to be moved to the `rmf_fleet` section.

     - `robot_state_update_frequency`: How frequently should the robot update the fleet.